An excellent postgraduate-level professional qualification for translators

 Yes, that sounds tough, but I think it shows that:

-I suspect too, that candidates coming straight from a language degree or an MA in translation, who are “in the swing” of regular, recent exams, might well do better.
+I suspect, too, that candidates coming straight from a language degree or an MA in translation, and “in the swing” of regular, recent exams, might well do better.

 A Letter of Credit is issued for each paper the candidate passes, and the Institute allows a maximum of 5 years to obtain passes in all 3 papers.

 If you've got the time and money, a year or two at university spent getting an MA in translation studies, or similar, would be wonderful.
-But it is costly.
+But it's costly.

 So, if you're already working in German translation, or have a solid background in German (and write beautiful English!), the Diploma in Translation can be a great alternative.

 Plus, working translators can write off the training and exam fees as a business expense.

 The CIOL recommends all candidates take a course to prepare them for the exams.